Innovative Drugs: France Faces the Price War Launched by Trump

 On May 12, 2025, Donald Trump announced an executive order to lower drug prices in the United States, accusing other countries of taking advantage of excessively low prices.
 On August 4, he issued an ultimatum to 17 major pharmaceutical companies to that effect.

-Overall, the countries currently receiving the largest discounts will be hardest hit by any price increases, and the overall cost of therapeutic innovation will rise—posing a risk to its accessibility.
+Overall, the countries currently receiving the largest discounts will be the hardest hit by any price increases, and the overall cost of therapeutic innovation will rise—posing a risk to its accessibility.

 Low drug prices in France

 France benefits from effective medical-economic negotiations on drug prices.
 As a result, drug prices there are much lower thanin the United States, which leaves our country highly vulnerable to potential price increases.
-There is a historical reason for this: France accounts for a large volume of drug sales in Europe, covered by mandatory public insurance.
+There is a historical reason for this: France accounts for a large volume of drug sales in Europe, covered by mandatory public health insurance.
 In effect, the market is guaranteed for manufacturers, which serves as a bargaining chip for negotiating lower prices.

-However, France is facing growing budgetary constraints, as illustrated by the €5 billion in savings planned for the 2026 national budget.
+However, France is facing increasing budgetary constraints, as illustrated by the 5 billion euros in savings projected in the 2026 financial statements.
 Its room to maneuver in the face of rising innovation costs would therefore be particularly limited.

-Access to medications
+Access to Medicines

-Reasons for concern
+Reasons for Concern

 "The very high prices of certain innovative treatments could jeopardize the financial stability of healthcare systems as they currently operate."